YSanchezAraujo/YSanchezAraujo.github.io/recursion.md

     return [scipy.stats.norm.pdf(x=i, loc=y, scale=1) for i in x_predicted]
 ```

+for this particle filter, the line `particles_time_t = tf(particles_time_t)` is the prediction step, and combined the
+lines that calculate the weights, normalize them, and then resample the particles according to the weights constitute
-in practice, even for toy examples a serious implementation of a particle filter may be more involved and would take into
+the update step.
+In practice, even for toy examples a serious implementation of a particle filter may be more involved
-account things like effective sample size, making sure that the machine precision is added to the likelihood calculations,
+and would take into account things like effective sample size, making sure that the machine precision is added to the
-or a smarter resampling scheme such as systematic resampling.
-Doing all of these things would call for some changes to the
+likelihood calculations, or a smarter resampling scheme such as systematic resampling.
+Doing all of these things would
-implementation, for example a re-definition of the expectation calculation (this is the `particle_mean[time]` line),
+call for some changes to the implementation, for example a re-definition of the expectation calculation (this is the
-because the weights computed would then be conditional on whether resampling was performed or not.
+`particle_mean[time]` line), because the weights computed would then be conditional on whether resampling was performed
+or not.